Employer Insights

 Employers may ask for medical verification, except for sick child and bereavement leave.
 However, for four or more occurrences of a sick child in a given year, verification can be requested.

-If requesting a written medical verification request, it's a good idea to highlight possible actions if the employee fails to provide the required information.
-Employers should also pay for any associated charges to fulfill this request that is uncovered by insurance.
+If requesting a written medical verification, it's a good idea to highlight possible actions if the employee fails to provide the required information.
+Employers should also pay for any associated charges to fulfill this request that are not covered by insurance.

 In an emergency, the employee should still produce medical verification within 15 days.
-If the worker fails to hand in the needed information, employers can deny the leave until they turn in the paperwork.
-However, the "leave" cannot be delayed if the employee has already started their emergency time-off; the leave should be highlighted as provisionally approved.
+If the worker fails to hand in the needed information, employers can deny the leave until he or she turns in the paperwork.
+However, the "leave" cannot be delayed if the employee has already started emergency time off; the leave should be highlighted as provisionally approved.

-With the medical verification form, more information can typically not be required from an employee's healthcare provider, unless the employee or their covered family representative gives permission.
+With a medical verification form, more information is typically not required from an employee's healthcare provider, unless the employee or his or her covered family representative gives permission.
 Also, two or more verifications can not be requested within 30 days unless there are reasons to doubt the leave's validity or there are significant changes in circumstances since the last verification.

 OFLA Job Protection Requirements

-Employers must reinstate employees, upon returning from Oregon family leave, to their former position or its equivalent if the job no longer exists.
+Employers must reinstate employees, upon returning from Oregon family leave, to his or her former position or its equivalent if the job no longer exists.

 In case of the latter, and an equivalent role is unavailable at the current location, an employee can be relocated within 20 miles of the original worksite.